NotAlpha45/Metrics-Analysis/README.md

    (If you are using Bash, run the following command instead: `source Scripts/activate`)
 5. Install the required packages by running the following command:
    `pip install -r requirements.txt`

+## Side Note

+- You may need to install the Jupyter Notebook Renderers extension for VS Code to render the graphs in the notebook.
+You can install it [here](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter-renderers).
+Then, change the presentation of your Notebook's output cell to `application/vnd.plotly.v1+json`.